Post

 Components:

-• Node.js Server: Relay server for communication
+• Node.js Server: Acts as a relay for communication

 • Android App: Real-time monitoring and manual control